browserengineering/book/book/chrome.md

-Real web browsers don't just show web page contents---they've got labels and icons and buttons.[^ohmy] This is called the browser "chrome";[^chrome] all of this stuff is drawn by the browser to the same window as the page contents, and it requires information about the browser as a whole (like the list of all tabs), so it has to happen in the `Browser` class.
+Real web browsers don't just show web page contents---they've got labels and icons and buttons.[^ohmy] This is called the browser "chrome"\index{browser chrome};[^chrome] all of this stuff is drawn by the browser to the same window as the page contents, and it requires information about the browser as a whole (like the list of all tabs), so it has to happen in the `Browser` class.

 [^ohmy]: Oh my!